jwuphysics/assembly-vs-environment/README.md

 Is halo assembly history or environment more important for learning galaxy properties?

-This repository implements a comprehensive comparison framework using graph neural networks to predict galaxy stellar masses from either environmental context or assembly history.
+This repository implements a comprehensive comparison framework using graph neural networks to predict galaxy properties from either environmental context or assembly history.
+The framework supports **multi-output predictions**, simultaneously predicting both stellar mass and gas mass from TNG data.

 ## Quick Start